Morpheus636/branding/README.md

 It is posted publicly primarily for technical reasons, but the following brand use guidelines are available if you need to use the assets for whatever reasons.

+This repo is used as the source for brand-related assets on https://morpheus636.com - Modifications to the main branch are immediately pushed to production.
+Pull requests will be closed without merging.

 # Brand Use Guidelines
 - You **MAY** use Morpheus636 branding to refer to Josh Levin (Morpheus636) or projects developed by him, including within written and/or video coverage.
 - You **MAY NOT** Use Morpheus636 branding outside of the above context.